eub1/eub1/README.md

 I have worked on an e-commerce for wine products.
 This was the final project of the bootcamp, made with 7 other developers.
 For this project I worked on the back-end, and we decided to learn Mongo db, Mongoose and Typescript.
-You can check the project on:
+You can check the project out at: https://voluble-hummingbird-3fb9b1.netlify.app/

 Currently I am practicing TYPESCRIPT.